365CSI/iCSR/iCSR-why-it-was-developed.md

 And the gurus have moved on to the *latest and greatest* : [ngOfficeUIFabric](https://github.com/ngOfficeUIFabric/ng-officeuifabric).
 They are busy writing [Angular 2.0 (beta)](https://angular.io/) Directives in [Typescript](http://www.typescriptlang.org/) only.

-What I feel is lacking is basic entry level tools to apply CSR
+Lacking is basic entry level tools to apply CSR

 #### The ViewMaster365 Add-in